 The Square Pair operation trailers were hosted in that shelter, dug in the ground and featuring a single vault.
 Behind the main vault you can find smaller rooms with traces of technical gears – possibly for ventilation – and a service area for controllers and operators.
-A back door made access easier of the technicians.
+A back door made access easier for the technical staff.

 The service roads leading to the three high platforms for the Square Pair radar antennas meet in the same point, where the control bunker of the base can be found.
 This bunker is interred and very large.
 It features three entrances on the front façade, leading to as many vaults.